fahadfayyaz/Bizfile/README.md

 ## Limitations

-- BizFile can still show suspicious-activity or CAPTCHA challenges.
+- BizFile can still return suspicious-activity or security-check responses.
 - A successful run depends on the Chrome profile/session being in good standing.
 - Company-name search uses exact-name matching, so the input must match BizFile's entity name closely.
 - The direct Extract API fallback is disabled by default because UI scraping was safer during testing.